 Choosing & Finding a CPA | Top

 First, decide what you want from your CPA.
 While all CPAs meet the same basic education, training and licensing requirements, not all provide the same range of services.
 Analyze your present and future financial needs.
 After you determine your goals, the next step is to find a CPA.
 The Virginia Society of CPAs offers a free CPA referral service for the public.
-The Find a CPA directory, located on the VSCPA homepage, allows you to look up a CPA by name or by city, firm size, services offered or industries served.
+The Find a CPA directory, located in the VSCPA online community, allows you to look up a CPA by name or by city, firm size, services offered or industries served.
 Matches will be listed in alphabetical order.